 Sustaining Member ($250,000 per year), Corporate Member ($75,000 per year), and Basic Member ($35,000 per year)

-Members receive the following benefits, depending on their level of membership:
+Members receive the following benefits, depending on their level of membership (NGI reserves the right to make exceptions to Board Members participation to ensure diverse perspectives and input.)

 The terms and conditions that govern research at Stanford are described in the Research Policy Handbook.